IBMDataScience/DSx-Desktop/README.md

 * Support for RStudio IDE and Zeppelin notebooks, to meet your various needs.

 ![Jupyter Notebook](notebook.png)

-For more information as well as a download link, see [our website](https://datascience.ibm.com/desktop).

 ## Documentation
 Documentation for DSX Desktop can be found [here](https://content-dsxdesktop.mybluemix.net/).